Hermanbence/devopskubernetes/all-notes/week3/3-1-6-deploymentingress.md

 Rollback to the original version: `kubectl rollout undo deploy/nginx`.
 Check again the hello.txt.

 Check again the ReplicaSets: `kubectl get replicaset`.
-Check the history with revision numbers: `kubectl rollout history deploy/nginx --revision`
+Check the history with revision numbers: `kubectl rollout history deploy/nginx`

-Do a rollback again, with a direct revision number: `kubectl rollout undo deploy/nginx --to-revision=0`.
+Do a rollback again, with a direct revision number: `kubectl rollout undo deploy/nginx --to-revision=2`.

 Check again the hello.txt.